Building matrices with prescribed size and number of invertible submatrices: Abstract

 \section{Abstract}

-Given $(n,r,b)$, a triple of integers with $0<r\leq n$ and $1\leq b\leq\binom{n}{r}$, does there exist a matroid of size $n$, rank $r$, with $b$ bases?
-Such a matroid is called an $(n,r,b)$-matroid.
-This problem was raised by Dominic Welsh and is studied in this paper.
-We prove that when corank $n-r\leq3$, $(n,r,b)$-matroids exist for all such triples except $(n,r,b)=(6,3,11)$, which is the counterexample found by Mayhew and Royle.
-Furthermore, we show that $(n,r,b)$-matroids exist for all $r$ large relative to the corank $n-r$.\\ \textit{MSC:} 05B35, 05A05, 15A03\\ \textit{Keywords:} Welsh's problem, Linear matroids, Number of bases, Hyperplanes
+Given an ordered triple of positive integers $(n,r,b)$, where $1\leq b\leq\binom{n}{r}$, does there exist a matrix of size $r\times n$ with exactly $b$ invertible submatrices of size $r\times r$?
+Such a matrix is called an $(n,r,b)$-matrix.
+This question is a stronger version of an open problem in matroid theory raised by Dominic Welsh.
+In this paper, we prove that an $(n,r,b)$-matrix exists when the corank satisfies $n-r\leq3$, unless $(n,r,b)=(6,3,11)$.
+Furthermore, we show that an $(n,r,b)$-matrix exists when the rank $r$ is large relative to the corank $n-r$.\\ \textit{MSC:} 15A03, 05B35, 05A05\\ \textit{Keywords:} Rank, Corank, Number of bases, Welsh's problem, Linear matroids